yucwan/spring-actions/README.md

 ## How to trigger GitHub Actions

 By default, GitHub Actions run when you push a new commit.
-If you would like trigger GitHub Actions without code change, you can push an empty commit to run your action:
+If you would like to trigger GitHub Actions without code change, you can push an empty commit to run your action:

 ```
 git commit --allow-empty -m "Trigger GitHub Actions"